wsedgwick/bren-meds213-class-data/week5/bash-essentials.md

 Here the `wc -l` command, which counts the number of lines in files, is given filenames on the command line, so it counts the lines in those files.
-It writes its output to stdout.  `sort -n` sorts lines.
+It writes its output to stdout.  `sort -n` sorts lines in files.
 It was given no files to sort, so it sorts whatever lines come in via stdin.
 By piping these together (i.e., by hooking `wc`'s stdout to `sort`'s stdin using the pipe operator), the output from `wc -l` is thereby sorted.

 There are various operators for redirecting where stdin comes from and where stdout and stderr go: